-6.3 When there is a price change, the new price is to be applied on the basis of either the meter value collected, provided the collection takes place within a reasonable time from the date of the change, or meter readings estimated on reasonable grounds.
+- 6.3 When there is a price change, the new price is to be applied on the basis of either the meter value collected, provided the collection takes place within a reasonable time from the date of the change, or meter readings estimated on reasonable grounds. - 7 Information, guidance and dispute resolution - 7.1 The electricity trading undertaking shall provide clear information on its website about - the consumer's rights, - how the consumer shall go about making a complaint, - which bodies the consumer can turn to for information or dispute resolution, and also - independent user advise, where the consumer can obtain advice about the energy efficiency measures and comparison profiles available.